erickMartinsSilva/erickMartinsSilva/README.md

 </p>

 <h2>ℹ️ About me</h2>

-I am a Computer Science undergraduate at the Federal Center for Technological Education "Celso Suckow da Fonseca" (CEFET/RJ), as well as a Front-end Developer for the Computer Society chapter of the CEFET/RJ IEEE Student Branch.

-I'm passionate about building accessible and user-centered web solutions, interested in research and curious about programming for Blockchain and Web3 environments.
+I'm a Computer Science student at the Federal Center for Technological Education "Celso Suckow da Fonseca" (CEFET/RJ) as well as a Web Front-end Developer at the Computer Society chapter of the CEFET/RJ IEEE Student Branch.
+Passionate about building user-centered web solutions, familiar with Agile and collaborative development environments, interested in academic research and curious about Blockchain/Web3 programming.

 <h2>📖 Currently studying...</h2>